Manga / Sally the Witch

 - Witch Species

-- World's Most Beautiful Woman: Sally's mother is specifically mentioned to be the prettiest lady in the Magical Realms.
-So much that, when she was a young princess, a Vain Sorceress put her into sleep, and Sally's father had to give her a True Love's Kiss to save her.
-Hm, where have we seen this, huh?
+- World's Most Beautiful Woman: In the 1989 series, Sally's mother is specifically mentioned to be the prettiest lady in the Magical Realms.
+So much that, when she was a young princess, a Vain Sorceress put her into an enchanted sleep, and Sally's father had to give her a True Love's Kiss to save her.
+Hm, where has this seen this, huh?
 Little did the Queen know, the Sorceress would later return and try her hand at getting revenge — now targeting Sally, Sumire, and other human girls...
-Sally only manages to defeat her when she willingly eats one of her poisoned apples rather than abandoning the other victims, making the Sorceress have a change of heart.
+Sally only manages to defeat her when she takes another option by willingly eating one of her poisoned apples rather than abandoning the other victims, making the Sorceress have a change of heart.